 Click here for more information about vaccine safety and the importance of immunization.

 The travel clinic is conducted one to two Friday mornings per month.
 In addition to the vaccines provided at the regularly scheduled immunization clinics, yellow fever, typhoid, polio and rabies vaccines are also provided.
 Travel clinic charges include the cost and administration fee for each vaccine, as well as a one-time $50 clinic fee.

 Yellow Fever vaccine is not available at this time

 CDC country specific information is given to all clients.
 Clients will receive education about preventing traveler’s diarrhea, insect carried diseases and other valuable travel information.

 Click here for more information about travel immunizations.

 The Migrant and Seasonal Farm Worker (MSFW) program services migrants working in horticulture specialties, with livestock, packing and sorting procedures in food processing, as well as in traditional farming and harvesting crops.
 Free adult vaccination is provided to this population, including spouses.
-We hold monthly evening clinics in the Village of Brewster to serve the MSFW population.
+The health department holds monthly evening clinics in the Village of Brewster to serve the MSFW population.

-These schedules list the age or age range when each vaccine or series of shots is recommended.
-If your child (birth through 6 years old) or adolescent (age 7 through 18 years old) has missed any shots, consult the catch-up schedule AND check with the doctor about getting back on track.
+The following schedules list the age range for when a specific vaccine or series of vaccines is recommended.
+If a child birth through 18 years old has missed any shots, talk to their healthcare provider about getting back on track.